objcio/articles/2015-02-09-photoskit.md

 #Photo Loading

 Over the years of working with the user's photo libraries developers have created hundreds (if not thousands) of tiny pipelines for efficient photo loading and display.
 These pipelines would deal with request dispatching and cancellation, image resizing and cropping, caching and more.
-PhotosKit provides a class that does all this with a convienent and modern API - `PHImageManager`.
+PhotosKit provides a class that does all this with a convenient and modern API — `PHImageManager`.

 ##Requesting Images